vinecopulib/vinecopulib/README.md

 * a stand-alone C++ library with interfaces to both R and Python,
 * a sleaker and more modern API,
 * shorter runtimes and lower memory consumption, especially in high dimensions,
-* nonparametric and multi-parameter families.
+* nonparametric and multiparameter families.

 #### Status